frei480/knowledge-base/io.md

     This can be avoided through `usecols`.
 This ensures that the columns are taken as is and the trailing data are ignored.

-usecols : list-like or callable, default `None`
+**usecols : list-like or callable, default `None`**

-: Return a subset of the columns.
-If list-like, all elements must
-    either be positional (i.e. integer indices into the document columns) or strings that correspond to column names provided either by the user in `names` or inferred from the document header row(s).
+	Return a subset of the columns.
+If list-like, all elements must either be positional (i.e. integer indices into the document columns) or strings that correspond to column names provided either by the user in `names` or inferred from the document header row(s).
     If `names` are given, the document header row(s) are not taken into account.
 For example, a valid list-like `usecols` parameter would be `[0, 1, 2]` or `['foo', 'bar', 'baz']`.
     Element order is ignored, so `usecols=[0, 1]` is the same as `[1, 0]`.
 To instantiate a DataFrame from `data` with element order preserved use